cpoff-rv/css-grid-intro/README.md

 This takes some getting used to, but once you wrap your head around it, it's fantastic - particularly when you apply it to something like [site layout](https://codepen.io/solomonkane/pen/3c7e2d965ff468fbe294b585142aa379?editors=1100).

 ## Implicit Grid
-Setting explicit positions for grid items is cool, but not always what you want.
-Most of the time, you'll have a few grid items you want to explicitly place, and you want everything else to just... fall into place, with as little thinking on your part as possible.
-Wouldn't that be a dream?
+Manual positioning for grid items is cool, but that's not always what you want.
+Most of the time you'll have a few grid items you want to position, while everything else should just... fall into place.
+No extra math, please.

 _[extremely Kevin Flynn voice]_ Welcome to the (implicit) grid.

 We've already seen this feature in action.
 In our first grid example, we didn't explictly position _any_ of the grid items, and they still "magically" arranged themselves into columns and rows.

 This is possible thanks to CSS Grid's auto-placement rules.
 When we create a grid, each grid item is automatically placed in a cell on the first row.
-When there's no more room on the explicit grid, a new implicit row is created.
+When there's no more room on the explicit row, a new _implicit_ row is automatically created for us.

-Whenever you're building a grid, therefore, it's important to think in terms of both explicit and implicit grids.

 ### Example #3: Explicit vs Implicit
 🔗 Codepen: [Explicit Grid vs Implicit Grid](https://codepen.io/solomonkane/pen/ad1ce44713514030614a96eebef6c7bc)

-Right now, we have six items laid out on a 3x2 grid.
-Everything fits snugly within the _explicit_ grid.
-But what happens if we add a seventh item?
+We have six items laid out on a 3x2 grid.
+This grid is _explicitly_ defined, and all our grid items fit snugly in it.
+But what if we add a seventh item?

-Since there's no room in the explicit grid, a brand new row is created for us.
-This row is part of the implicit grid, _because we didn't define it._ Grid does that for us.
+Because there's no more room in the explicit grid, a brand new row is created for us.
+This row is part of the implicit grid, _because we didn't define it._ Grid defined it for us.

-> ⚠️ If you're unsure about where the explicit grid ends and the implicit grid begins, Firefox Grid Inspector differentiates between two.
-The solid black line indicates around your items means the explicit grid.
-The very small dotted line means the implicit grid.
+> ⚠️ If you're unsure where the explicit grid ends and the implicit grid begins, Firefox Grid Inspector can distinguish between the two.
+The solid black line around your items is the explicit grid.
+The tiny dotted line that picks up right after it is the implicit grid.

-As you can see, the new implicit row is sized differently.
-By default, all rows on the implicit grid are auto-sized.
-They're just big enough to house the content inside of them without overflow.
-We can control the size of implicit rows with the `grid-auto-rows` property.
-Check it out: `grid-auto-rows: 100px`.
-Now all of our rows - explicit and implicit - are the same size.
+As you've probably noticed, the new implicit row is sized differently.
+By default, all rows on the implicit grid are auto-sized: they're only big enough to house the content inside of them without overflowing.
+We can change that with `grid-auto-rows` property.
+By adding `grid-auto-rows: 100px;` to our grid container, we make _all_ rows - explicit and implicit - the same size.

-The default flow in Grid is to arrange by row.
-We can change this by setting `grid-auto-flow: column`.
-Remember in Flexbox how we can control `flex-direction`?
-It's just like that.
-Now any items that can't fit on the explicit grid will be placed in implicit columns.
+By default Grid arranges by row - just like Flexbox.
+And just like Flexbox, we can change that: only instead of using `flex-direction`, we use the `grid-auto-flow` property.
+With `grid-auto-flow: column;`, any items that can't fit on the explicit grid will be placed in new implicit _columns_.

-- _[mention other cool values like `column dense`]_
+> If you're trying to size implicit columns, `grid-auto-columns` is the ~droid~ property you're looking for.

 ## Vertical and Horizontal Alignment
 One of the most common misconceptions about Grid is that it replaces Flexbox. _It does not._ You can and should use both together, as they're meant to solve different problems.
 Flexbox is intended for one-dimensional layouts - you want horizontal **or** vertical control.
 Grid is intended for two-dimensional layouts - you want horizontal **and** vertical control.